christofhunte/configure-ad/README.md

 <img src="https://i.imgur.com/zohJrYl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I created another virtul machine for the client titled "client-1".
-I gave it the same Username and password as "dc-1" for lab purposes.
+I gave it the same username and password as "dc-1" for lab purposes.
 I attached it to the same virtual network and resource group as "dc-1" and used Windows 10 (22H2) for the image.
 </p>
 <br />